xamry/notes/Data Engineering/OLAP.md

 ## OLAP Technology Types
 ### MOLAP
+Multidimensional OLAP enables end-users to model data in a multidimensional environment, rather than providing a multidimensional view of relational data.
+It stored data in a cube.

 ### ROLAP
 Relational OLAP is a type of analytical processing that leverages the capabilities of a RDBMS to perform OLAP tasks.